-What is the minimum share of investments in transitional and enabling activities?
+Are environ- mentally sustaina- ble investments that do not take into account the criteria for environ- mentally sustaina- ble economic activ- ities under the EU Taxonomy. • What is the minimum share of investments in transitional and enabling activi- ties?
 There is no commitment to a minimum proportion of investments in transitional and enabling activities.

-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
+What is the minimum share of sustainable investments with an environmental objec- tive that are not aligned with the EU Taxonomy?
 The financial product invests in economic activities which are environmentally sustainable but not EU Taxonomy aligned, this is due to the absence of the required implementing legislation and in particular the absence of the necessary taxonomy-related data provided by the investee companies and of a well-defined calculation methodology.
-The financial product targets a minimum proportion of sustainable investment as stated in the asset allocation section of this annex, these investments have both environmental and social objectives.
+The financial product targets a minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy greater than 0%.
+2 What is the minimum share of socially sustainable investments?
 The financial product targets a minimum share of socially sustainable investments greater than 0%.

+Enabling activities directly enable

+other activities to make a substantial contribution to an environmental objective.

+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.